julianlatasa/Qliksense.Extension.amWaterfall/README.md

 * Added various settings including number formatting on a chart level (thats how it is in amCharts).
 Changed dimension to display its text property to correctly display e.g. dates.
 Made the chart clickable which makes it select in the app dimensions (thanks to Simon Haughbølle for that code).
 I also removed the initial dimensions and measures that were being parsed on initiation as i felt like they were being more annoying than helpfull, when you actually had to use the charts and not develop them.

 ## Screenshots
-### Combo Chart
-The goal of the combo chart is to give the user alooot of settings to mess around with, the below examples are just a small subset of outcomes you can produce.
 ### New method for creating waterfall's in the combo chart.
 ![New waterfall method](comboPictures/comboNewWaterfall.PNG)
 ### Combo chart (waterfall measure type)